aramboi/blog/content/articles/2013/property-like-classmethod.md

 Date: 2013-07-11
 Category: python
 Slug: making-a-property-behave-like-a-classmethod
-Tags: python, classmethod, classproperty
+Tags: python, classmethod, property
 Summary: Using @property is nice and peachy when you use the instance of the class, but what if you need to get that property without instantiating the class.

 Using @property is nice and peachy when you use the instance of the class, but what if you need to get that property without instantiating the class.

 You can do that with @classmethod (you'd say), but I want to use it as an attribute not as a method.

 Without further ado, the _hack_: